KittyGiraudel/site/_posts/2013-07-29-optimizing-with-bash.md

 _The `-p` parameter of the `mkdir` command forces the creation of all intermediate directories if they are missing._

 Once the input and output are ready, there is a little trick to deal with files containing spaces.
-Let's say I have a file named _"soft kitty warm kitty.png"_ (little ball of fur, anyone?), the loop will split this into 4 elements which will obviously lead to errors.
+Let’s say I have a file named _"soft kitty warm kitty.png"_ (little ball of fur, anyone?), the loop will split this into 4 elements which will obviously lead to errors.
 To prevent this from happening, we can change the Internal File Separator (which is a space character by default) to set an end-of-line character.
 We will restore the original IFS at the end of the loop.

 The image files are retrieved with the `find` command, which accepts a regular expression as parameter.
-If the output directory is a subdirectory of input directory (which is the case if we don't specify any of both) and if the output directory is not empty, we don't want to process images from here so we skip filepaths which contain the output directory path.
+If the output directory is a subdirectory of input directory (which is the case if we don’t specify any of both) and if the output directory is not empty, we don’t want to process images from here so we skip filepaths which contain the output directory path.
 We do this with the `grep -v $OUTPUT` command.

 And then, we loop through the files and call an `optimize_image` function with two parameters: the input and output filename for the image.